THE HISTORY OF AHMEN RACING

 AHMEN GETS ITS OWN WEBSITE AND MORE CLUBS JOIN

-The 2000 season saw a new slate of organizing volunteers: Chair - Stephen Faller; Treasurer - Pat McRae (EYC) and Scorer - Paul Bryan.
+The 2000 season saw a new slate of organizing volunteers: chair - Stephen Faller; treasurer - Pat McRae (EYC) and scorer - Paul Bryan.

-The website - www.ahmen.ca - was an idea from John Waddell of NYC who donated time and funds to set it up.
-While it wasn't pretty, it was functional: results were posted quickly and the results from previous seasons were archived on the web site.
+The website - www.ahmen.ca - was the creation of John Waddell, NYC, who donated time and funds in 2000 to set it up.
+While it wasn't pretty, it was functional: Results were posted quickly and previous seasons’ results were archived on the site.
 An updated website appeared in 2011 - this time with some social media connection - again generously provided and managed by John Waddell.